aadityakarn922/Text-to-Speech-Converter/README.md

 Text to Speech Converter 🚀🎤
 Description

-This is a web-based Text-to-Speech (TTS) application that converts text into speech using the browser's Speech Synthesis API.
+This is a web-based Text-to-Speech (TTS) application that converts text into speech using the browser's Speech Synthesis API.Users can type text, choose a voice, and hear it spoken aloud.

 Technologies Used
 HTML5 – Structure of the web app